 Myth #4: It takes 8+ years to adopt from China.

 Fact: Today, the overwhelming majority of children coming home from China — through all agencies — have at least some minor special needs.
-Last year, Holt placed 199 children, most of whom had special needs.
-The process to adopt a child with a medical or developmental condition, or an older child, currently stands at 12-24 months from application to placement.
-That means families are now waiting 1-2 years, not 8, for their child to come home!
+The process to adopt a child with a medical or developmental condition, or an older child, currently stands at approximately 24 months from application to placement.

 Myth #5: Children with special needs are severely disabled and will require very involved, lifelong care.

-Fact: While almost all children now coming home from China have special needs, very few of them are severely disabled.
-Today, many of the children joining families in the U.S. have minor, manageable or correctable — even sometimes self-correcting — conditions.
-This includes conditions like cleft lip and palate, orthopedic issues, heart conditions, vision or hearing loss or delays to development.
+Fact: While almost all children joining families from China have special needs, very few of them are severely disabled.
+Most conditions are manageable and include mild cerebral palsy, spina bifida, orthopedic issues, heart conditions, vision or hearing loss or delays to development.
 While some children will require medical care or physical therapy once home, most will go on to lead full, happy and independent lives.

-Myth #6: All children available to adopt through Holt are on the China photolisting.
+Myth #6: All children eligible for adoption through Holt are on the China photolisting.

-Fact: Not even close.
-In fact, most of the children Holt places with families never appear on the photolisting!
-Only children who need extra help finding families — often older children or children with more involved needs — have online profiles posted for families to browse on their own.
-Children with more minor special needs are matched way too quickly to ever need a photolisting profile.
+Fact: Only children who need extra help finding families — often older children or children with more involved needs — have online profiles posted for families to browse on their own.
+Children with more manageable special needs are matched directly with families.